ganarchy/GAnarchy/README.md

 GAnarchy is a Project Page Generator focused on giving forks of a project the same visibility as the original repo.
 More importantly, it's a tool to help fight against BDFLs and other forms of centralized project management.

+GAnarchy is a decentralized project hub with the goal of enabling "zero-ownership" projects.

 Basic Usage
 -----------